TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

     - Symplify\PHPStanRules\Rules\Symfony\NoListenerWithoutContractRule
 ```

 If we use listeners over subscribers, we have to do more config coding.
-Instead `EventSubscriberInterface` contract and store all metadata in the class itself.
+Instead `EventSubscriberInterface` contract stores all metadata in the class itself.
 Here is [how to upgrade](/blog/2019/07/22/how-to-convert-listeners-to-subscribers-and-reduce-your-configs).

 <br>